MuhammadFarag/hello-kotlin/README.md

 ## Functions
 - we define a function using `fun` instead of `def`.
 - `return` can only be omitted for single expression functions, but not for block functions.
+Note, that other than that case, the last expression in a block is its result.
 - Functions can live at the root livel of any Kotlin file.
 There is no concept of package objects (as far as I have seen so far).
 ```
 package ...